-With more than 325,000 people at risk of losing their primary water source from the century old lock and dam on the Kentucky River, we performed engineering services to reduce the risk of water loss and bring the aging structure up to current criteria.
-A thorough assessment of existing conditions was performed on the 111 year old structure.
-This included historical documents, above water conditions, dive inspections, foundation samples, soils, lock walls, main and auxiliary dams, and other ancillary structures.
-We assessed structural integrity, evaluated design alternatives, performed lock and dam renovation design, and oversaw construction of the improvements.
+With more than 325,000 people at risk of losing their primary water source from a failure of the century old lock and dam on the Kentucky River, we helped bring the aging structure up to current criteria and ensure an additional 50 years of service.
+First, we performed thorough assessments, including above water conditions, dive inspections, and foundation and soils samples for the lock walls, main and auxiliary dams, and other ancillary structures.
+We then evaluated 20 dam raising alternatives and developed conceptual designs for the highest rated options.

-Our innovative, award winning design using an in-the-wet construction approach, which reduced construction costs, risks, project duration and environmental impacts while ensuring an additional 50 years’ service and preservation of the water supply for seven communities.
-The renovation design included the construction of new dam immediately upstream of the existing lock and dam structure, a water conveyance system to transfer water from upper to lower pools in times of drought, and scour and slope protection elements.
+Based on the preliminary design and updated assessment information, we developed a creative, award winning final design using an in-the-wet construction approach to reduce costs, risks, project duration, and environmental impacts.
+The renovations included the construction of a new dam immediately upstream of the existing structure, conveyance system to transfer water from upper to lower pools in times of drought, and scour and slope protection elements.